cinziaborello/actualWeather/README.md

 # ActualWeather

-ActualWeather is a full-stack web app to search for current weather and air quality conditions by city, discover its following 5 day forecast, and easily switch between Fahrenheit and Celsius.
+ActualWeather is a full-stack web app to search for current weather and air quality conditions by city, discover the following days forecast, and easily switch between Fahrenheit and Celsius.

 ## Overview
-to be written

 ## Instructions to install and start the app